nicbell/IxoxoNHibernate/README.md

 ```

 ## Usage
 Before you get started you will need to configure the session manager.
+You will usually do this in your HttpApplication start or init.
 ```csharp
 NHibernateSessionManager.configure(Fluently.Configure()
     .Database(MsSqlConfiguration.MsSql2008